RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/project-management/drone-flight-permissions.md

   c.
 Mark the drone with the registration number

 2. Request permission from CMU’s legal department

   a.
 Email drones@andrew.cmu.edu and fill out the form they send you.

-    i.
-Emphasize the project only receives funding to provide materials.
+    - Emphasize the project only receives funding to provide materials.

-    ii.
-Be specific with the use case and flight parameters.
+    - Be specific with the use case and flight parameters.
 Areas students typically want to fly include the athletic fields, the cut, and the mall.

 3. Discuss/Meet with the departments that control the space where you want to fly.